alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a trade control licence.

-### Who the trafficking and brokering rules apply to
+### Who the brokering rules apply to

-The trafficking and brokering rules apply to:
+The brokering rules apply to:

 * companies or other bodies incorporated under UK law
 * UK nationals (including British citizens, British overseas territories citizens, British Nationals (Overseas), British Overseas Citizens and ‘British subjects’ and ‘British protected persons’ under the British Nationality Act 1981)